Stanford Research Development Office

 Frequently Asked Questions about VPDoR-Managed Funding

-The Office of the Vice Provost and Dean of Research (VPDoR) manages a series of research seed grants and internal awards, which aim to support Stanford researchers prepare for competitive extramural funding.
+The Office of the Vice Provost and Dean of Research (VPDoR) offers several internal awards to help Stanford researchers prepare for competitive extramural funding.

-Answers to the most common questions are listed below.
-We encourage you to check the specific program page for more detailed information (see "Finding Funding).
-Please contact us at rdo_seedgrants@stanford.edu if you have additional questions.
+Find answers to the most common questions below.
+We encourage you to check the specific program page for more detailed information (for quick access, use the "Finding Funding" tab above in our website menu).
+Please contact us if you have additional questions.

 General Information on VPDoR-Managed Internal Awards